 With God's help, Abram rescued Lot, together with all who had been carried away from Sodom, and returned them to their homeland.
-On their return, Abram met Melchizedek, the king of Salem and priest of the most high God, who blessed Abram and brought him bread and wine.
+On their return, Abram met Melchizedek, the king of Salem and priest of the most high God.
+Melchizedek blessed Abram and brought him bread and wine.

 Abram did not need to fear the future, for God would not allow his faithful servant to miss out on the reward that was rightfully his, and promised him something infinitely better than the worldly spoils from Sodom, which he rescued from the pagan invaders!

-Heavenly Father, thank You for the life and witness of Abraham and for the trust he demonstrated, when he refused to accept any reward from the wicked king of Sodom, but relied on You to be his Shield and Defender.
-Thank You we have nothing to fear in this evil world and that You supply all that we need according to Your riches in glory.
+Heavenly Father, thank You for the life and witness of Abram and for the trust he demonstrated, when he refused to accept any reward from the wicked king of Sodom, but relied on You to be his Shield and Defender.
+Thank You that I have nothing to fear in this evil world and that You supply all I need, according to Your riches in glory.
 Thank You that those who trust in You will never be disappointed and that the reward You promise to all Your children is over and above all that we could ask or think.
-May we live as a faithful witness to Your goodness and grace and never compromise the gospel of Christ, in Whose name we pray, AMEN.
+May I live as a faithful witness to Your goodness and grace and never compromise the gospel of Christ, in Whose name I pray, AMEN.